-Number M&O Service Criteria iii Acceptable Performance Damages for Insufficient Performance iv M-1 Transition Execution.
+Number M&O Service Criteria iii Acceptable Performance Damages for Insufficient Performance ^{iv} M-1 Transition Execution.
 To avoid costly extensions of existing contracts and/or operational risk, the transition activities will stay on schedule to transition the M&O services prior to Contract expiration.
 This will be measured against milestones defined in the Disengagement Plan.
 100% of all milestones are completed/approved on schedule. [damage to be negotiated in Contract] M-2 Availability.
-The Future System is [damage to be
+The Future System will be available to The Future System is available to all users 99.75% of planned [damage to be negotiated in Contract]

-Number M&O Service Criteria iii Acceptable Performance Damages for Insufficient Performance iv The Future System will be available to all users.
+Number M&O Service Criteria iii Acceptable Performance Damages for Insufficient Performance ^{iv} all users.
 Availability is defined as all components of the system are running and the users can perform all task supported by the system.
-Planned uptime is 24X7 excluding DHS approved maintenance windows. available to all users 99.75% of planned uptime. negotiated in Contract] M-3 Performance - Average Response Time.
+Planned uptime is 24X7 excluding DHS approved maintenance windows. uptime.
+M-3 Performance - Average Response Time.
 The Future System performance will meet end-user expectations to deliver increased customer satisfaction and efficiency gains Average response time is two (2) seconds (response time from entering command to receiving result). [damage to be negotiated in Contract] M-4 Performance - Maximum Response Time.
 The Future System performance will meet end-user expectations to deliver increased customer satisfaction and efficiency gains 99.5% of transactions are complete (response time from entering command to receiving result) in less than three (3) seconds. [damage to be negotiated in Contract] M-5 Critical Incident Restoring of Service (Break/Fix).
 Critical incidents will be addressed quickly to minimize the business impact of the incident (critical incident is defined as any high severity application issue for which no work around is available and users cannot perform their task).
 95% of high severity incidents are fixed within twenty-four (24) hours. [damage to be negotiated in Contract] M-6 Security Incidents Response Time.
 DHS needs to be aware of any security incidents as quickly as possible.
 All notifications completed in less than one (1) hour (all notifications shall occur as soon as possible). [damage to be negotiated in Contract] M-7 Response to Patches and Fixes.
 When COTS/software vendors release patches/fixes, the Contractor needs to apply these patches/fixes to the environment.
 Prepare the patches to the production environment (aligned with DHS' release process) within thirty (30) days of the vendor's release. [damage to be negotiated in Contract] M-8 Response to Patches and Fixes - Critical Security Patches.
 When COTS/software vendor release critical patches/fixes, the Contractor needs to quickly apply critical patches/fixes to the environment.
-DHS Enhancement Request Prepare the critical patches to the production environment (aligned with DHS' release process) within five (5) days of the vendor's release.
-Proposals/responses [damage to be negotiated in Contract]
+Prepare the critical patches to the production environment (aligned with DHS' release process) within five (5) days of the vendor's release. [damage to be negotiated in Contract] M-9 DHS Enhancement Request Response Time.
+Proposals/responses (including requirements, cost estimate, and [damage to be negotiated in Contract]